andrewt3000/MachineLearning/README.md

 Machine Learning is a sub-field of artificial intelligence that uses data to train predictive models.

+## Training and Inference

+Machine learning problems follow a two-phase flow:

+- **Training**: The model learns from data — adjusting its parameters to minimize error (supervised learning) or maximize reward (RL).
+This phase is computationally expensive and done offline.
+- **Inference**: The trained model is deployed and makes predictions on new, unseen inputs.
+Parameters are frozen — the model applies what it learned.
+This phase must often be fast and cheap, since it runs in production (e.g., serving predictions in real time).

 ## Types of machine learning

 1. **Supervised learning** - learns from **labeled** training data.